Three-Little-Birds/ctrltest-mcp/README.md

 The helper loads the embedded plant parameters, simulates a disturbance, and reports summary metrics plus a time history you can plot.

+Just like the aerodynamic tool, the response contains a `metadata` payload.
+Expect `{"solver": "analytic"}` today; once PteraControls publishes Python bindings the adapter automatically upgrades to something like `{"solver": "pteracontrols", "solver_version": "...", "fidelity": "uvlm"}` so downstream scorecards know which engine produced the evaluation.

 ## Step 3 – Visualise the response

 ```python